grafana/grafana/docs/sources/dashboards/build-dashboards/best-practices/index.md

 - Actively reducing sprawl.
   - Regularly review existing dashboards to make sure they are still relevant.
   - Only approved dashboards added to master dashboard list.
   - Tracking dashboard use.
-If you're an Enterprise user, you can take advantage of [Usage insights][].
+If you're an Enterprise user, you can take advantage of [Usage insights](ref:usage-insights).
 - Consistency by design.
 - Use scripting libraries to generate dashboards, ensure consistency in pattern and style.
   - grafonnet (Jsonnet)